The lowdown on worms for cats and dogs

-Dogs and cats can get worms through eating worm eggs off the ground (they are passed in infected pets poop), through an infected mum passing them to her babies through pregnancy or her milk, or via ingestion of fleas (carrying tapeworm).
+Dogs and cats can get worms through eating worm eggs off the ground.
+They are passed via infected pets poop, through an infected mum passing them to her babies through pregnancy or her milk, or via ingestion of fleas (carrying tapeworm).

 Intestinal worms are in four main groups: